Home The Methodist Church of New Zealand

 Mission needs to be viewed in a Churchwide context – not just from a local perspective.
 In order to sell a property, you must obtain approval from the following:

-You will need to complete an application form (Appendix 1 at the rear of this book).
-Your SPAC representative will send the application with the necessary documents to the Connexional Office at least two weeks before the next MCPC meeting.
-Application forms are also available online at http://www.methodist.org.nz.
+You will need to complete an application form (Appendix A).
+Your SPAC representative will send the application and the necessary documents to the Connexional Office at least 10 days before the next MCPC meeting.

 You will need to provide a market valuation from a registered valuer with your application.
 Rating valuations or estimates from real estate firms are not sufficient.
 A registered valuation provides a professional assessment of the property and allows a realistic selling price to be set.

 Valuations must be no more than 90 days old at the time of application.
 You may need to ask the valuer to provide an update if there is a lengthy period between obtaining MCPC’s approval to sell and finding a buyer.
-A valuer will generally do this with a letter either confirming or amending their earlier valuation.
+A valuer will generally do this with a letter that either confirms or amends their earlier valuation.

 See Section 8 – ‘Kōrero Papatupu Whenua, Land Stories.